ShaneKosieradzki/ShaneKosieradzki.github.io/work-experience.md

 **Conversions Engineer**, *Open Systems International (OSI)*, Medina, MN :  - Translated customer's electric-utility databases to conform with OSI's internal standards
+   - Managed and maintained legacy conversion code for previous clients

+**Physics Teaching Assistant**, *St. Olaf College*, Northfield, MN :  - Assisted students during lab period to help them understand and perform lab work as well as grading their lab notebooks
+   - Tutored students to aid in their comprehension of course work and prepare for examinations

+# Volunteer Positions

+**Computer Programming Instructor**, *Girls Who Code*, Lakeville, MN :  - Led an introductory Javascript course to a group of middle and high school students
+   - Worked one-on-one with students who were struggling resulting in a 100% course completion from all participants

+**Physics Instructor**, *First Tech Challenge*, Lakeville, MN :  - Assisted highschool students with system dynamics, robot part selection and command generation for their competition robot.
+   - Mentored students on technical writing and scientific reports.